dotnet/docs/docs/machine-learning/automate-training-with-model-builder.md

 You can bring many different scenarios to Model Builder, to generate a machine learning model for your application.

 A scenario is a description of the type of prediction you want to make on your data.
+For example
-For example: predict future product sales volume based on historical sales data.
+- predict future product sales volume based on historical sales data
+- classify sentiments as positive or negative based on customer reviews

 In Model Builder, you need to map your scenario onto an [ML.NET task](resources/tasks.md).
-Model Builder currently supports **regression** (predict numbers) and **classification** (predict categories) tasks.
+You can use Model Builder for **regression** (predicting numbers) and **classification** (predicting categories).

 ### Which machine learning scenario is right for me?